MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/initialize-new-disks.md

    If you can't open Disk Management as an administrator, follow these steps:

-   1. In the search box on the taskbar, Enter **Computer Management**.
+   1. In the search box on the taskbar, enter **Computer Management**.
    1. Select **Storage** > **Disk Management**.

 1. In Disk Management, right-click the disk you want to initialize, and then select **Initialize Disk**.
 If the disk is listed as *Offline*, first right-click the disk and select **Online**.